 We are affiliated with https://allstarseniorbenefits.com

-I have to go to dialysis.
-Can I still qualify for life insurance?
+Can I get Life Insurance if I have kidney disease and go to dialysis?
 Yes, you can!!
-There is whole life insurance for dialysis patients.
+There is whole Life Insurance for dialysis patients.
 For the sake of this article, I will concentrate on people that have end-stage renal failure.
-Some of the whole life/ final expense companies do offer either an easy issue or guaranteed issue life insurance policy for people who have to go to dialysis.
+Some of the whole life/ final expense companies do offer either an easy issue or guaranteed issue Life Insurance policy for people who have to go to dialysis.
 When comparing dollars these type of policies does cost more.
-They are still affordable and again you CAN get life insurance and most people consider this as a fair trade-off.
+They are still affordable and again you CAN get Life Insurance and most people consider this as a fair trade-off.
 There are no medical exams or blood or urine tests.
 You can apply up to the age of 85 years old and be a U. S. citizen.
 My first encounter with a person who goes to dialysis was in 1995.
 I was working for a home health company as a physical therapist assistant helping a person to build strength, balance, and endurance.
 I now co-own a physical therapy practice.
 I still help people with physical therapy every week.
 I am also a successful insurance broker.
 My name is Mitch Winstead with Advanced Mutual Group.
 If you would like an instant quote, please visit our website by clicking this link https://advancedmutualgroup.com Our Facebook page that also has information about our other website Allstar Senior Benefits can be accessed by clicking this links www.facebook.com/medsuppguru If we can help you, our toll-free number is 866-598-8170 or 910-538-4547 or 910-452-1922.
 If you prefer email, please click this link firstname.lastname@example.org